aspose-words/Aspose.Words-API-References/english/net/aspose.words/conditionalstyletype/_index.md

 ---
 title: Enum ConditionalStyleType
 second_title: Aspose.Words for .NET API Reference
-description: Represents possible table areas to which conditional formatting may be defined in a table style.
+description: Represents possible table areas to which conditional formatting may be defined in a table style in C#
 type: docs
 weight: 320
 url: /net/aspose.words/conditionalstyletype/